 - Once the application is completed the committee will meet and respond with a decision as soon as possible after funding is considered.
 Expediting is not guaranteed, but will be considered under request and provided reason (outside of late application) with funding decisions considered following soon after.
 Holidays and weather may affect response.

-- Staff and faculty cannot provide detailed updates in regards to application process but please feel free to reach out with inquiries or concerns to either Dr. Tae-Youl Choi, the faculty member you are interested in researching with, or Callie Wooten, Academic Advisor.
+- Staff and faculty cannot provide detailed updates in regards to application process but please feel free to reach out with inquiries or concerns to either Dr. Tae-Youl Choi or the faculty member you are interested in researching with.

 - The department no longer takes email submissions for documents.